DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 Courage is cultivated and sustained by Respect.

+Note: Ownership

 ### 🤝 Respect

 Value the expertise and responsibility of everyone, particularly the self-managing team.

+Note: Kindness

+The lack of any of these values can undermine the success of a Scrum team.